(keep reading to learn what happened)

 Is No Name Saloon from Bar Rescue still open?

-I’m not sure if this will turn into a more permanent closure as it’s now been a few months.
+I’m not sure if this will turn into a more permanent closure as it’s been “temporary” closed for around nine months now.

 If it doesn’t reopen, I will mark No Name Saloon as closed.